 Cloud-to-cloud backup option is for data that lives in the cloud in SaaS (software as a service) applications.
 This method copies your data to another cloud.

 When you begin using cloud backup services, the initial backup can take days to finish uploading over the network because of the volume of data.
-Thus, a technique called cloud seeding is used, which allows a cloud backup vendor to send you a storage device, such as a tape cartridge or disk drive, on which to back up your data locally before sending the device back to the CSP.
+Thus, a technique called cloud seeding is used, which allows a cloud backup vendor to send you a storage device, such as a tape cartridge or disk drive, on which to backup your data locally before sending the device back to the CSP.
 Once the initial seeding is completed, the provider only backs up your data over the network.

 Online data backup systems are often built around client software applications that run on a schedule determined by the level of service purchased.
 If, for instance, you have contracted a CSP for daily backups, the application will collect, compress, encrypt, and transfer your data to the CSP’s server every 24 hours.
 To reduce the time taken to complete transfers as well as the bandwidth used, the CSP may only provide you with incremental backups after your first full backup.

-Cloud services mostly include the hardware and software you will need to protect your data.
 Many cloud subscriptions run on a yearly or monthly basis.
 Also, cloud backup services are now popularly used by SMBs (small and medium-sized businesses) as well as large enterprises.
 For large companies and organizations, cloud data backup services are used as a supplementary option.